International Student Award

-Read about Marge Allik, the 2020 International Student Award Winner.
+Read about Noor Kirkukli, the 2023 International Student Award Winner.

-The American Tapestry Alliance (ATA) was founded with the mission of supporting the development and increasing the awareness of hand woven tapestry.
+The American Tapestry Alliance (ATA) was founded to support the development and increase awareness of handwoven tapestry.
 To this end, ATA has created the ATA International Student Award to encourage study in the field.

 The ATA International Student Award is presented annually to a student enrolled in a college fiber program.
 The fiber program may be located in any country, subject to some restrictions below.
 The award consists of: